 Review the system test and maintenance records since the last inspection to identify problems that should have been entered into the corrective action program for resolution by the licensee.
 In addition:

-Review any response to significant events that the siren system high winds, ice storms, lightning strikes, floods, etc. Determine the timeliness of problem resolution efforts made to recover from such events.
+Review any response to significant events that may have impacted the operability of the siren system (e.g., high winds, ice storms, lightning strikes, floods, etc.).
+Determine the timeliness of problem resolution efforts made to recover from such events.

 Determine whether problems are recurrent in certain sirens, or siren areas, and review subsequent licensee corrective actions.
 Review records of any spurious siren activations and associated corrective actions.